Frequently Asked Questions

 INSTALLING BASWA: What to expect before and during installation

-• All substrate penetrations are sealed with drywall mud and tape or with an adhesive back tape.
+• All substrate penetrations are sealed with drywall mud, tape, or adhesive-backed tape.

-• Drywall abutting the application area is finished with a minimum of primer.
+• Drywall abutting the application area is primed at minimum.

 • Required scaffold is fully assembled.